mholzel/embedded_chalenge_problem/readme.md

 To get a better grasp on what a work group is, I like to think of my GPU as being composed of smaller GPU chips.
 A work group is essentially a chunk of work items that will run on one of these smaller chips inside the larger GPU.
 The size of the work group is basically limited by the number of threads that these smaller GPU chips can run in parallel.
 The primary reason to run work items in a work group is that they will all have access to the same set of fast shared memory called *local memory*.
 Just like on your CPU, the GPU has layers of cache, and a work item can access memory available to just that work item, called *private* memory, memory available to the whole work group, called *local memory*, and memory available to the whole GPU, called *global memory*.
 Part of the art of writing fast OpenCL kernels is in limiting access to the global memory.

 For instance, one common strategy in OpenCL programming is to first have all of the work items in a work group copy a large object from global into local memory, and then for all of the work items to operate on that local memory copy.
-Bringing this full circle to the task at hand...
+This brings us full circle to the task at hand...

 ## Optimizing the kernel

 ### Basic cache questions

-We know that the basic operation that a consistency check should perform is
+We know that the basic operation that a consistency check should perform looks like:

 ```c++
 __kernel void consistencyCheck(